puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 Capitalization of resources is used in three major ways:

--   Referencing: when you want to reference an already declared resource, usually for dependency purposes, you have to capitalize the name of the resource, for example, `require => File[sshdconfig]`.
+-   Referencing: when you want to reference an already declared resource, usually for dependency purposes, you have to capitalize the name of the resource, for example
+{% highlight ruby %}
+    `require => File[sshdconfig]`.
+{% endhighlight %}

 -   Inheritance.
 When overwriting the resource settings of a parent class from a subclass, use the uppercase versions of the resource names.
 Using the lowercase versions will result in an error.
 See the inheritance section above for an example of this.